erjosito/azure-networking-lab/README.md

 <i>...output omitted...</i>
 </pre>

-However, connectivity will not work:
+And connectivity will still work:

 <pre lang="...">
-lab-user@myVnet1-vm2:~$ ssh 10.3.1.4
+<b>lab-user@myVnet1-vm2:~$ ssh 10.3.1.4</b>
-ssh: connect to host 10.3.1.4 port 22: <b>Connection timed out</b>
-lab-user@myVnet1-vm2:~$
+<i>...Output omitted...</i>
+lab-user@10.3.1.4's password:
+Welcome to Ubuntu 16.04.5 LTS (GNU/Linux 4.15.0-1021-azure x86_64)
+<i>...Output omitted...</i>
+lab-user@<b>myVnet3</b>-vm1:~$
 </pre>

-This is due to the fact that at the time of this writing, you cannot have a load balancer frontend IP address as destination of an UDR over a global vnet peering, as documented [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview#requirements-and-constraints).
+Note that this is a fairly new (at the time of this writing) feature in Azure, since previously you could not have a load balancer frontend IP address as destination of an UDR over a global vnet peering.
+However, standard Load Balancers can now be addressed over global peering, as documented [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-peering-overview#requirements-and-constraints).
 Note that in the constraints listed in that doc, it is also mentioned that Allow Gateway Transit or Use Remote Gateways are not possible either.

 ### What we have learnt